Alicepinch/bakemyday/README.md

 1. In Heroku create a new app and set the region to EU.
 2. Next you want to Login to the Heroku CLI ```heroku login -i```
-3. Run migrations on Heroku Postgres - ```heroku run python manage.py migrate```
+3. Run migrations on Heroku Postgres - ```Heroku run python manage.py migrate```
 3. Then Create a superuser - ```python manage.py createsuperuser```
 4. Install gunicorn ```pip3 install gunicorn```
-5. In your github project create a requirements.txt file using the terminal command ```pip3 freeze —-local > requirements.txt ``` (This is so Heroku can read all of the web apps that have been used in the project)
+5. In your GitHub project create a requirements.txt file using the terminal command ```pip3 freeze —-local > requirements.txt ``` (This is so Heroku can read all of the web apps that have been used in the project)

-6. Create a Procfile by typing ```echo web: python app.py > Procfile``` into the terminal.
+6. Create a Procfile by typing ``` echo web: python app.py > Procfile``` into the terminal.

 7. You will need to disable Heroku from collecting static files in your terminal with ```heroku config:set DISABLE_COLLECTSTATIC=1 --app <your-app-name>```

-8. Then add all files to github by typing 'git add .' into the terminal to stage all of your files.
+8. Then add all files to GitHub by typing 'git add .' into the terminal to stage all of your files.
 Then ```git commit -m "<message here>``` to commit the changes ready to be pushed to GitHub.

-9. When all your files are ready to be pushed to github, type ```git push``` in the terminal.
+9. When all your files are ready to be pushed to GitHub, type ```git push``` in the terminal.

 10. Back on your Heroku dashboard for your application, go to 'Deploy'.

 11. Within this section, scroll down to 'Deployment method' and select 'Connect to GitHub'

-12. In the 'Connect to GitHub' section below - search for the github repository name.
+12. In the 'Connect to GitHub' section below - search for the GitHub repository name.
 When you see the repository name click on the 'Connect' button.

-13. Confirm the linking of the heroku app to the correct GitHub repository.
+13. Confirm the linking of the Heroku app to the correct GitHub repository.

 14. In the heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".